 Richard is part of the Open College teaching and tutorial team.
-He is also a Research Fellow at Luther King House.
+He is also a Research Fellow at Luther King Centre.
 He holds a BA(Hons), MA and PhD in Religions and Theology from the University of Manchester.
 He also holds a Masters in Law from the Independent University of Kigali (Rwanda).
-Richard co-teachers various core modules in Theology at the undergraduate and postgraduate level.
+Richard co-teachers various core modules in Theology at undergraduate and postgraduate levels.
 When he is not teaching Theology, he pursues his interests in different tropes of the aftermath of the genocide against the Tutsi in Rwanda; an area in which he has a modest portfolio of publications.

 Benda, R. & Pells, K. (2020).
 ‘The State as a parent: Reframing parent-child relations in Rwanda’.
 Families, Relationships and Societies, 9(1) pp. 41-57.

 Benda, R. (2019).
 ‘Promising generations: From Intergenerational guilt to Ndi Umunyarwanda.’
 In H. Grayson and N. Hitchcott, (Eds.), Rwanda after 1994: Stories of Change.
 Liverpool: Liverpool University Press.

 Benda, R. (2018).
 ‘Time to hear the other side: transitional temporalities and transgenerational narratives in post-genocide Rwanda.’
 In N. Mueller-Hirth & S. Rios Oyola (Eds.), Time and Temporality in the Study of transitional post-conflict society.
 Oxford: Routledge.

 Keady, J., Klutz, T.; Strine C.A.
 (2018).
 Scripture as Social Discourse.
 Social-scientific perspective on Early Jewish and Christian Writings.
 Oxford:T&T Clark.
 (Benda, R, Trans. from French to English of essays 2, 7 & 10.)